CFDs and spread bets are complex instruments and come with a high risk of losing money rapidly due to leverage.

 Long positions attract a financing charge; short positions may receive a financing credit (subject to underlying interest rates).

 A financing transaction is calculated based on the notional value of a position and the Effective Financing Rate.
-The Effective Financing Rate is commonly the 1 week deposit rate of the asset currency, plus (for long positions) or minus (for short positions) a financing ‘spread’ (currently 2.5%).
+The Effective Financing Rate is commonly the Alternate Reference Rate ('ARR') of the asset currency, plus (for long positions) or minus (for short positions) a financing ‘spread’ (currently a daily spread of 0.0098% +ARR (0.0096% +ARR for GBP denominated assets).